Car finance scams: Red flags to look for

 Online scams are becoming increasingly sophisticated, costing UK consumers £11.4 billion in 2024 alone, according to research by the Global Anti-Scam Alliance.

-With 3.5 million fraud cases being reported last year and 61% of Brits encountering scams at least once a month, trust in online transactions is falling with 60% of people saying they've lost confidence in using the internet.
+With 3.5 million fraud cases being reported last year and 61% of Brits encountering scams at least once a month, trust in online transactions is falling, with 60% of people saying they've lost confidence in using the internet.

 In fact, searches for queries relating to 'online scams' have skyrocketed (up 230% in the last three months), with more than 2,900 people turning to the internet each month for ways to avoid falling victim.

-Unrealistic offers and unlicenced lenders ❌
+Unrealistic offers and unlicenced car finance companies❌

 If an online finance deal promises guaranteed approvals, no credit checks or exceptionally low interest rates, be cautious.
 These offers can seem appealing, especially if you have poor credit, but they're often designed to access personal details, charge hidden fees or trap you in unaffordable agreements.

 Many of these 'so-called lenders' operate without Financial Conduct Authority (FCA) regulation, meaning there's no legal protection if something goes wrong.
+Unlicensed lenders are freer to carry out their illicit operations, whether that's disappearing with upfront fees or stealing your personal information, which can lead to identity theft.
+So, what can you do to prevent this?

 How to avoid